https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Mexico (1/1) were narrow favourites and justified that status with a hard-fought victory.
 The match was competitive and the one-goal margin reflected the relatively close odds, but the bookmakers correctly identified Mexico as the most likely winner.

-2026 World Cup Group A group winners and qualification predictions
+2026 World Cup Group A group winner and who qualified

 Group winner odds